MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M02-empower-workforce-copilot-sales/10-Ex2-3-create-proposal-agent.md

+---
+lab:
+  title: 'Exercise 2, Task 3: Use Copilot Studio to build an RFP response agent'
+  description: While Fabrikam’s sales success with EcoSense 360 generated strong interest
+    from hotels and resorts, it also created a new challenge.
+The Sales team is spending hours each week responding to early-stage RFPs that ask similar questions about integrations, energy savings, and product capabilities.
+To address this bottleneck, Fabrikam's VP of Sales tasked you with developing a Copilot agent that can automatically handle these initial inquiries.
+  duration: 62 minutes
+  level: 100
+  islab: true
+---

 # Exercise 2, Task 3: Use Copilot Studio to build an RFP response agent
 ---
 While Fabrikam’s sales success with EcoSense 360 generated strong interest from hotels and resorts, it also created a new challenge.
 The Sales team is spending hours each week responding to early-stage RFPs that ask similar questions about integrations, energy savings, and product capabilities.
 To address this bottleneck, Fabrikam's VP of Sales tasked you with developing a Copilot agent that can automatically handle these initial inquiries.